srvk/how2-challenge/_posts/2000-01-06-invitedspeakers.md

             <div class="author" align="center">
             <a href="https://www.cs.cmu.edu/~katef/" target="_blank">
                 <div class="authorphoto"><img src="./assets/authors/katerina.png"></div>
-                <div>Katerina Fragkiadaki</div>
             </a>
             </div>
         </th>
         <th>
             <div class="authorbio">
             <p> <strong>Katerina Fragkiadaki</strong> is an Assistant Professor in the Machine Learning Department at Carnegie Mellon.
-She is interested in building machines that understand the stories that videos portray, and, inversely, in using videos to teach machines about the world.
+She is interested in building machines that understand the stories that videos portray, and, inversely, in using videos to teach machines about the world. <a href="https://www.cs.cmu.edu/~katef/" target="_blank">[Webpage]</a>
             </p>
             </div>
         </th>